joist-framework/joist/packages/templating/README.md

 The `j-for` element provides context variables:

-- `each.value`: The current item
+- `each.value`: The current item in the iteration
-- `each.index`: Zero-based index
+- `each.index`: The zero-based index of the current item
-- `each.position`: One-based position
+- `each.position`: The one-based position of the current item

 ### Value Display (`j-value`)